kristalz/Computational_methods_Informatics/README.md

 Step 4: Using 100 hash functions from the family provided by the question and a single pass through the sequences, estimate the number of distinct 15-mers in the reference genome's chromosome 2.

-1. Before testing the entire chromosome 2, I used the 1-hash function to find the minimal hash number for the first 15000000 portion of the sequence.
-I got the result `23262025092`.
+1. Before testing the entire chromosome 2, I used the 1-hash function to find the minimal hash number for the first 15000000 of the sequence.
+I pass 1 into the function `get_ath_hash` as `first_hash` and paseed the first 15000000 of the sequence ([0:15000000]) into the function `frist_hash`.
+I got a hash value `23262025092` for this portion of sequence.
 2. Then I estimated the minimal hash number on the entire list of 15-mer subsequence using the 1-hash function.
 Using a for loop that went through the entire list, I compared each newly found minimal hash value to the hash number for the first 15-mer subsequence to see which one was smaller, untill I got the smallest result.
 At the end, I got 520 as my new minimal hash number.
 Converted this number on a range from 0 to 1, I divided the result by 34359738367 (I printed out this hexadecimal scale number to a decimal number) and got `1.5133991837941983e-08`.
 After that, I calculated my minimal distinguished number by subtracting 1 from the division of 1 over my minimal hash number.
 Thus, I got my minimal distinguished number `66076419`(I rounded to the whole number).
 4. Next I used a = 100 to estimate the  minmal hash number by looping through the entire list of 15-mer subsequence.
 My result were `80` for minimal hash value, `2.328306436606459e-09` on a scale from 0 to 1, and `429496729` as minimal distinguished number.

 Step 5: Compare my estimate change for different-sized subsets of these hash functions

-1. I firsted decided to test the hash families on the first 15000000 portion of the sequence, which I stored in a `test` list.
-I created a tested function `find_min_hash_median_test` based on this test list to loop through the entire list to find out the minimal hash value.
+1. I firsted decided to test the hash families on the first 100000 of the sequence, which I stored in a `test` list.
+I created a function `find_min_hash_median` that takes `a` and a `sequence` list to loop through the entire list to find out the minimal hash value.
 Again, I used the hash number for the first 15-mer subsequence as my initial minimal hash value.
 Inside the function, the outer for loop would go through a number of hash families from 1 to a, and the inner for loop would continue until finding the smallest hash value.
-I got `2026.5` as my minimal hash value, `5.897891242228736e-08`minimal hash value divided by scale, and `16955212` as my minimal distinguished value.
+I tested my function using 10 and 100 total hash functions and got `29120.0` and `23099.0` as my minimal median hash value, `8.47503542924751e-07` and `6.722693797396574e-07` minimal hash values divided by scale, and `1179935`and `1487498`as my minimal distinguished values.
+The actual distinct value for this test data set was 931157, and thus closer to the median distinct values using the median values of 10 hash functions.
+2. I also generated fake genome sequence using `random` function that consisted of different nucleic acids `['a','c','t','g','n']`.
+I made a for loop to join each individual numbers into the entire sequence.
+I encoded the sequence in `'utf8'` to ensure the sequence can be tested in the function.
+Then, I subsetted `fake_subseq` for the fake sequence subsetting every 15-mer as a subsequence.
+I used the median of 10 and 100 hash functions to estimate the distinct values.
+I compared my results above with the actual distinct value 16554, which were closer to the median hash value of 100 hash functions `26092`.
-2. I modified the function I created in the previous step as `find_min_hash_median` that based on the entire sequence of chromosome 2, and repeated the same process above.
-I called the function through a different ranges of subset of 5,10, 50 and 100.
+4. After the testing above, I used the function I created in the previous step and repeated the same process as in the testing.
+But this time, I called the function to loop through the actural chronmosome 2 using different-sized subsets in 5,10, and 100.
-3. Using 5 hash functions, I got `177` as my median minimal hash value, `5.15137799099179e-09` minimal hash value divided by scale, and `194122815` for my minimal distinguished value.
+5. Using 5 hash functions, I got `177` as my median minimal hash value, `5.15137799099179e-09` minimal hash value divided by scale, and `194122815` for my minimal distinguished value.
-4. Using 10 hash functions, I got `247.5` as my minimal hash value, `7.203198038251232e-09` minimal hash value divided by scale, and `138827225` for my minimal distinguished value.
+6. Using 10 hash functions, I got `247.5` as my minimal hash value, `7.203198038251232e-09` minimal hash value divided by scale, and `138827225` for my minimal distinguished value.
-5. Using 50 hash functions, I got `167.5` as my minimal hash value, `4.874891601644773e-09` minimal hash value divided by scale, and `205132765` for my minimal distinguished value.
-6. Using 100 hash functions, I got `170.5` as my minimal hash value, `4.9622030930175156e-09` on a scale from 0 to 1, and `201523391` as minimal distinguished number.
+7. Using 100 hash functions, I got `170.5` as my minimal hash value, `4.9622030930175156e-09` on a scale from 0 to 1, and `201523391` for my minimal distinguished number.
-7. Using different hash functions to find the median hash value, I got quiet different results compared to use only one hash function.
+8. Using different hash functions to find the median hash value, I got quiet different results compared to using only one hash function.
 Generally, the hash value from only one hash function (a=100) was much larger than the medians from different subsets of hash functions.
+9. I found the length of a `set` of all subsequences as 145003145, which was closer to the results using the median of 10 hash functions.

 ### Alternative method